appvia/tako/docs/reference/config-params.md

 ## service.expose

 Defines how to expose the service externally.
-This detail can't be easily derived from the compose file and so in order to expose a service the user must explicitly instruct Kev to do so.
 By default, all component services aren't exposed i.e. have no ingress attached to them.

 ### service.expose.domain